 On March 15, 2017 the City of Lakeland has adopted the mandatory usage of eTRAKiT and ePlan (Project Dox) for application and plan submittals.
 Paper plans will not be accepted and will be rejected.
 You will be referred to submitting online.
 To avoid any delays, please familiarize yourself or your agent with our online submittal system.
 Information on how to apply for a Concept Review can be found here: Concept Review Guide

-All site plans are reviewed by the Development Review Team (DRT) which is composed of staff representatives from Community Development, Public Works, Water Utilities, Parks and Recreation and Lakeland Electric.
+The Development Review Team (DRT) is comprised of representatives from reviewing departments including Community Development, Public Works, Water Utilities, Fire, Lakeland Electric, Telecommunications, and Parks and Recreation.